Components Overview#

 w_text.value = 'new text'

-What you just experimented is one-way syncing from your code to the user interface, i.e. from your running Python interpreter to your browser tab.
+What you just experienced is one-way syncing from your code to the user interface, i.e. from your running Python interpreter to your browser tab.

 w_text.value